ibm-cloud-docs/cis-cli-plugin/cis-cli-plugin.md

 {: #command-options-logpush-job-update}

 - **DNS_DOMAIN_ID**:  The ID of DNS domain.
 Required.
-- **--destination value**:<br />Uniquely identifies a IBM Cloud Object Storage bucket path where data will be pushed.
+- **--destination value**: Uniquely identifies a IBM Cloud Object Storage bucket path where data will be pushed.
     Syntax: `cos://<BUCKET_OBJECT_PATH>?region=<REGION>&instance-id=<IBM_ClOUD_OBJECT_STORAGE_INSTANCE_ID>`
     Example: `cos://cis-test-bucket/logs?region=us&instance-id=f75e6d90-4212-4026-851c-d572071146cd`
     To separate logs into daily subfolders, use the special string `{DATE}` in the bucket path.
 It will be substituted with the date in `YYYYMMDD` format, for example `20190423`.
 Subfolders will be created as appropriate, for example: `cos://cis-test-bucket/logs/{DATE}?region=us&instance-id=f75e6d90-4212-4026-851c-d572071146cd`
 - **--enable value**: Enable the job or not.
 The job is disabled by default.
 - **--fields value**: Define the list of log fields to be included in log files.
 Multiple fields can be separated by commas and use command `ibmcloud cis logpush-available-fields DNS_DOMAIN_ID` to get the comprehensive list of available log fields, or use `all` to include all available fields in log files.
 Note that fields are expected to be case sensitive.
 - **--timestamps value**: Set the format in which response timestamps are returned.
 Valid values: `unix`, `unixnano`, `rfc3339`.
 - **--dataset value**: The category of logs you want to receive.
 This value cannot be changed after the job is created.
 Valid values: `http_requests`, `range_events`, `firewall_events`.
 The default value is `http_requests`.
 - **-i , --instance value**: Instance name or ID.
 If not set, the context instance specified by `ibmcloud cis instance-set INSTANCE` is used.
 - **--output**: Specify output format, only JSON is supported now.

 #### Examples